Insulin Resistance Symptoms in Females | An InsulinIS expert explains

 2.4 Weight Gain Around the Midsection

-Weight that piles on around the waist is often more than a cosmetic concern.
-It’s a sign that the body is storing fat differently—something that often goes hand in hand with insulin resistance.
-And frustratingly, this weight can stick around, even with healthy habits in place.
+Weight that accumulates around the midsection is more than a cosmetic issue.
+It’s a marker that the body is storing fat in a different way—something that tends to accompany insulin resistance.
+And maddeningly, this weight can linger, even with good habits.

 2.5 Blurred Vision and Headaches